Snaacky/thewiki/docs/guides/quality.md

 Also known as: [!badge variant="info" text="Blu-ray Disc" margin="0 8 0 0"]
 [!badge variant="info" text="Untouched Blu-ray"]

-A complete copy of the original Blu-ray, including menus, extras, adverts, etc. Used as a source for making other releases or encodes. *These are not practical for watching.*
+A complete copy of the original Blu-ray used as a source for making other releases or encodes, including menus, extras, adverts, etc. *These are not practical for watching.*

 Japanese Blu-rays often have better quality than other countries as they allocate far more bitrate to the video.
 This is not necessarily intentional, but a side effect of having fewer episodes per disc and not including dub tracks, in contrast to other regions which tend to cram more episodes onto a single disc and have large 5.1 dubs.

 There are cases where regional discs do offer better quality.
 This generally applies when Japanese discs have authoring issues, resulting in the alternatives being better by comparison.
 For instance, Italian discs from Dynit frequently offer the best video even at lower bitrates due to good filtering and better-optimized encode settings.

-These can be mainly found on [U2](https://u2.dmhy.org) (Private), however [Nyaa](https://nyaa.si) (Public) and [Skyey Snow](https://skyeysnow.com) (Private, Open Signup) will have some too. *Release groups don't matter for BDMVs because they are 1:1 copies of the disc and should instead be chosen based on region.*
+These can be mainly found on [U2](https://u2.dmhy.org) (private), however [Nyaa](https://nyaa.si) (public) and [Skyey Snow](https://skyeysnow.com) (private, open signup) will have some too. *Release groups don't matter for BDMVs because they are 1:1 copies of the disc and should instead be chosen based on region.*

 +++ BD Remux

 Also known as: [!badge variant="info" text="Remux" margin="0 8 0 0"]
 [!badge variant="info" text="Blu-ray Remux"]

-A losslessly packaged version of the BDMV put into `.mkv` files, allowing for slightly lower sizes (`.mkv` files have less overhead than `.m2ts`), much better ease of use, lossless compression of audio, and tracks from other sources.
+A losslessly packaged version of the BDMV put into `.mkv` files, allowing for slightly lower sizes (`.mkv` files have less overhead than `.m2ts`), much better ease of use, lossless compression of audio, and bundling tracks from other sources.

-A Blu-ray Remux is generally the best version to get quality-wise, unless a properly filtered release exists.
+A Blu-ray remux is generally the best version to get quality-wise, unless the original Blu-ray introduces several problems and/or a properly filtered release exists.

 +++ BD Encode